antarctica/bas-api-guidelines/api-guidelines.md

 > Wherever possible APIs should use consistent terminology and meaning, including field names, actions, etc. Wherever possible these should be commonly used terms used elsewhere.

+> APIs will not all serve the same purpose, however there are a number of common types that should, where appropriate, be consistent with one another.
+Some examples are listed in the 18F API Standards and echoed here for convenience:

+> *  "*Bulk data*.
+Clients often wish to establish their own copy of the API's dataset in its entirety.
+For example, someone might like to build their own search engine on top of the dataset, using different parameters and technology than the "official" API allows.
+If the API can't easily act as a bulk data provider, provide a separate mechanism for acquiring the backing dataset in bulk.

+> *  *Staying up to date*.
+Especially for large datasets, clients may want to keep their dataset up to date without downloading the data set after every change.
+If this is a use case for the API, prioritise it in the design.

+> *  *Driving expensive actions*.
+What would happen if a client wanted to automatically send text messages to thousands of people or light up the side of a skyscraper every time a new record appears?
+Consider whether the API's records will always be in a reliable unchanging order, and whether they tend to appear in clumps or in a steady stream.
+Generally speaking, consider the "entropy" an API client would experience."

 > The *Sources & Further Reading* section has more resources on this guideline.

 ####[0.2] Wherever possible, **APIs should be developed in the open, and made available publicly**